skiano/predication/README.md

 It supports common predicates and logical operators out of the box, and you can register your own predicates.

-There are no external dependencies, and the umd bundle is about 3kb minified.
+There are no external dependencies, and the umd bundle is about 3kb uglified.

 ## installation